Vizsla

 • Epilepsy: Epilepsy is a neurological disorder that causes seizures in dogs.
 While it can be managed with medication, there is no cure.
 Dogs with epilepsy can lead full and healthy lives with proper management and care.

-• Canine Hip Dysplasia: Canine Hip Dysplasia is an inherited condition where the thighbone does not fit snugly into the hip joint, leading to pain and potential arthritis as the dog ages.
+• Hip Dysplasia: Canine Hip Dysplasia is an inherited condition where the thighbone does not fit snugly into the hip joint, leading to pain and potential arthritis as the dog ages.
 Screening for hip dysplasia through organizations like the Orthopedic Foundation for Animals (OFA) is essential, and affected dogs should not be used for breeding.

 • Hypothyroidism: Hypothyroidism is characterized by abnormally low levels of thyroid hormone, leading to symptoms such as obesity, lethargy, and skin issues.
 Daily medication can effectively manage this condition, allowing affected dogs to live normal lives with proper treatment.